angelov/donut/README.md

 specs or integration tests and probably sit there crying to be refactored.

 The `Donut` is the cleaner part of the code.
 Everything here has specs or integration tests.

-Note that, as the application is not meant to be used in production, there are some edge cases and possible errors that are intentionally left unhandled.
-Some of them are marked as `todos`, some of  them are not.

 ## Acknowledges